Who am I? - Part 3

 It was also a very difficult time though as, sadly, Stonewall excluded trans people and only started campaigning for the rights of trans people in 2015.
 And back when I first started at MindOut there were no paid staff who were 'out' as trans.
 Also the Q (for Queer) in the LGBTQ was rare until around 2013/14.

 My passion for raising awareness for LGBTQ mental health stigma continued outside of work where I ran the Brighton Marathon raising over £1000 for MindOut.
 That was so hard, I remember not being to move the next day!
 It was my first and only marathon to date.

 I then worked as an LGBTQ specialist counsellor for Brighton and Hove LGBT Switchboard in 2016 until their counselling service closed due to funding issues in 2017.

-Having a specialist LGBTQ counselling service where clients can come and see an LGBTQ identified counsellor is something I am so passionate about and so Sussex Rainbow Counselling was born in 2016.
-And soon after launching I got the invited on to both the local LGBTQ radio and TV shows.
+Having a specialist LGBTQ counselling service where clients can come and see an LGBTQ identified counsellor is something I am passionate about and so Sussex Rainbow Counselling was born in 2016.
+And soon after launching I got invited on to both the local LGBTQ radio and TV shows.
 Listen to me on 'Out in Brighton' Radio Reverb's LGBTQ radio show here and on the local TV on Latest LGBT+ news here.

 I hope that my experience and training working with LGBTQ clients helps more people feel at ease to access counselling, and it is with this passion that I continue to grow my counselling practice and offer online training workshops for counsellors looking to increase their confidence in working with LGBTQ clients.